Winlink 2000 Communications

 Install Paclink AGW and Paclink Postoffice

 This directs you to the Winlink 2000 software page.
 Download the overview file, install instructions and install file.
 Note the name of the download folder.
-The installation is straightforward following the instructions in the Paclink AGW install file.
+Read the Paclink AGW install file and install.

 Notes: The install instructions indicate an order of program installation, follow it.
 Paclink requires .Net Framework and AGWPE.
-Install .Net Framework first, AGWPE second, Paclink Postoffice then Paclink AGW.
+Install .Net Framework first, AGWPE second then Paclink AGW.

 The install instructions indicate there may be an instability running .Net Framework on a Win98SE PC.
 I took the chance and installed this on a 266MHz laptop and a 1.7g desktop running Win98SE.
 I am in early testing but so far there is no sign of instability.

 The install instructions refer to a Paclink CD.
-Ignore the reference.
+Unless you have this ignore the reference.
 You are downloading all programs from the source site.
 This ensures that you will have the current version as of the download operation.
-And to stay current Paclink AGW has an Auto Update feature built in.
-You will find the settings under File --> Properties.
+(Updates seem to be occurring regularly).